vxgmichel/aioconsole/README.rst

     [GCC 4.8.4] on linux
     Type "help", "copyright", "credits" or "license" for more information.
     ---
-    This interpreter is running in an asyncio event loop.
+    This console is running in an asyncio event loop.
     It allows you to wait for coroutines using the 'await' syntax.
     Try: await asyncio.sleep(1, result=3, loop=loop)
     ---